History of the United States (1776–1789): Constitutional Convention

 Economic conflict grew between the states as the Confederation period went on, and Congress had no power to prevent it.
-By 1786, many of the most prominent Americans in government were expressing concerns that the government under the Articles of Confederation was not sufficient.
-It lacked both the economic and military security that had previously been provided by Great Britain.
+By 1786, many of the most prominent Americans in government were expressing concerns that the government under the Articles of Confederation was not sufficient, as it lacked both the economic and military security that had previously been provided by Great Britain.
 The Annapolis Convention was held in 1786 to address trade issues, but it saw meager attendance with most states failing to send a delegate.
 The delegates from New Jersey had been authorized wide latitude by the state, and this was used to submit a proposal for a convention to reform the government entirely.
 In February 1787, Congress voted to hold the convention the following May, indicating a broad loss in confidence of the governmental system under the Articles of Confederation.

 While there was not a clear objective before the convention, some delegates wished to establish a new central government that would have more power than Congress did under the Articles of Confederation.
 James Madison became the leader of these delegates, developing the Virginia Plan that would form the basis of the Constitution of the United States.
 The convention began on May 25, 1787, after a sufficient number of delegates had arrived in Philadelphia.
-The main issue at contention was the extent of power that would be transferred from the states to the federal government; many state delegations, particularly that of Delaware, resisted centralization for fear that it would be dominated by the larger states.
+The main issue at contention was the extent of power that would be transferred from the states to the federal government.
+Many state delegations, particularly that of Delaware, resisted centralization for fear that it would be dominated by the larger states.
 Madison's Virginia Plan competed with the New Jersey Plan of William Paterson, which opposed proportional representation in favor of equal representation.
 The dispute was resolved with the Connecticut Compromise, which created a bicameral legislature.
 The issue of slavery was also a concern, particularly in regard to whether slaves should be counted as citizens.

 The final draft of the Constitution was delivered by Gouverneur Morris on September 12, 1787.
 Written to correct the weaknesses of the Articles of Confederation, the Constitution established the procedures and powers relating to Congress, the presidency, the courts, and how these offices related to the states.
 It also allowed for future amendments, acknowledged the debts incurred under the Articles of Confederation, and set the requirements for ratification.
 The delegates signed the Constitution on September 17 and sent it to Congress, where it was approved and sent to the states for ratification.